Managing side-effects after treatment

 These symptoms normally affect women, but some hormone therapies can cause menopausal symptoms in men.

 Symptoms can be severe to mild.
 Most menopausal symptoms will eventually pass, but it can take up to a couple of years for this to happen.
 Read our tips for managing menopausal symptoms.

 Loss of appetite

 After your cancer treatment has ended you may find that you do not feel like eating.
 You may not enjoy your food or find it hard to eat very much.
-Not eating can make you feel tired and weak and make it harder for you to recover and get back to normal
+Not eating can make you feel tired and weak and make it harder for you to recover and get back to normal.

-Your appetite should get back to normal a few weeks after you finish treatment.
+In most cases your appetite should get back to normal a few weeks after you finish treatment.

 Because you can lose your appetite for different reasons, it is a good idea to talk to your nurse specialist, GP or hospital doctor about it.

 For example, treating a sore or dry mouth or improving symptoms of fatigue or depression can help your appetite to come back.
 You may also be referred to a dietitian or be given medication to increase your appetite.
 Read more about managing eating difficulties.